CRA Supplier Due Diligence: Questionnaire & Red Flags

 [ ] Documentation collected:

-[ ] SBOM (or availability confirmed)
+[ ] SBOM with transitive dependencies (or availability confirmed)

 [ ] CVD policy